threefoldtech/zos/qemu/README.md

 ```

 1. As your bridge is now directly connected to the same network as your machine, htere is nothing more to do; the VM will receive it's IP configuration the same as if it were a physical box connected to your wired lan

-Now, inside the bridge, the VM will be connected to the network like it's another
-computer, using the same network cable.
-You need to have a working DHCP server and Router Advertissment running to provide for IPv4 and IPv6.

-You can now start your virtual machine !

 1. Now run your vm